By Christina Elias / Elon News Network

 The day of her senior year auditions is almost five years behind her, but Brodksy still struggles with that part of herself even today.

 “I think I’m always going to feel something when it comes to being in a music community – or even just singing in the shower,” she said.
 “Even though singing is still such a relief, hearing myself sing makes me sad.
 But that feeling – I don’t think it’s going to go away, but I think it will change and I’ll become more comfortable with it.”

 She said that from her experience, she gained the ability to stand up for herself and trust her body.

 “I knew something was wrong with me and I knew that my voice was damaged,” Brodsky said.
 “I just kept going because I was so young and everyone around me was just pushing.
 I thought, ‘Maybe they’re going through the same thing – why would I be any different?’
 I should have stopped.
 And I should have spoken up for myself.”

 Now, Brodsky is looking forward to after graduation, when she will go back to her old summer camp as director of group programming.
 After this summer, she plans to return to the city.

 “I’m giving myself two years of leeway, but the idea is that in fall of 2019, I think I’m going to rabbinic school,” she admitted.
 “I want to do community work.
 I want to work with people.
 And so this is, I guess for me, the way to go about it and still remain part of the religious studies community.”

-She credits the loss of her voice as the reason she discovered an entirely new facet of her personality.
-Her advice to other young performers who may be struggling is to trust themselves and broaden their understanding of what success looks like.
+She credits this new facet of her personality to the loss of her voice.
+Her advice to young performers is to trust themselves and rethink what success looks like.